entigolabs/entigo-infralib-agent/README.md

 ## Migration Helper

-Agent includes 2 commands to help migrate from existing terraform state to Entigo Infralib modules: [migrate-plan](#migrate-plan) and [migrate-validate](#migrate-validate).
+Agent includes 3 commands to help migrate from existing terraform state to Entigo Infralib modules: [migrate-plan](#migrate-plan), [migrate-unmatched](#migrate-unmatched) and [migrate-validate](#migrate-validate).

 Both commands require a terraform plan and v4 state files.
 Infralib state and plan files can be obtained from the bucket used by agent.
 It's possible to combine auto-approve type `reject` and `run` command argument `steps` to generate plan files without applying them for the chosen steps.
 Plan files need to be manually converted into json format by using terraform.

 First generate terraform import commands with the `migrate-plan` command, then after executing them, run the pipelines with the auto-approve `reject` type to generate a new plan.
+Use the `migrate-unmatched` to list any resources that are in the state file, but didn't match with any items from the import file.
 Use the `migrate-validate` command to validate the new plan along with the new state.

 ### Import File